Here's how you can hang out with BB-8 using Google's AR Stickers

 Device compatibility

-Currently, Google AR Stickers are only available on the Google Pixel and Pixel 2 ($649.99 at Best Buy) line.
+Currently, Google AR Stickers are only available on the Google Pixel and Pixel 2 line.
 You will also need to have Android 8.1 installed, which began rolling out just last week.

 App updates